 Penn State men’s volleyball not fazed by Sacred Heart in second straight win

-Penn State men’s volleyball not phased by Sacred Heart in second straight win

 The blue and white succeeded in following up Saturday’s win over Sacred Heart with an equally impressive performance Sunday.